jakobzhao/geog328/README.md

 ### Week 11 : Summary

-The lecture on Tuesday will be cancelled.
-In the second lecture of this week, the instructor will share with you a summary of this course and some emerging topics to explore.
+**The lecture on Tuesday will be cancelled.** Then you can focus on your final project.
+In the second lecture of this week, the instructor will share with you a summary of this course and some emerging topics that you can explore in the future.

 <!-- Dec 6 -->